-A three bedroom family house on a limited budget near Vang in Norway.
+A new three bedroom family house on a limited budget near Vang in Norway.

 The architecture reinterprets the traditional farm buildings from the area using simple forms with pitched roofs joined with continuous ridge and eaves lines and clad in timber left to weather into a silver grey colour.
 The house blends into the landscape, while remaining recognisably contemporary.

-The building is carefully placed on the site to minimize its appearance, and directing the main panoramic window in the living room towards the view.
+The building is carefully placed on the site to minimise its appearance, and directing the main panoramic window in the living room towards the view.

-The interiors are also kept simple with white oiled timber floors throughout, and a restrained material palate
+The interior finishes are kept simple with white oiled timber floors throughout, and a restrained material palate.